The Ultimate Guide to Pro Bono Work Experience

 IPSEA (Independent Parental Special Education Advice) offers free legal advice and support for parents of children with special educational needs and disabilities.
 Many of these children have been excluded from school and face spending the rest of their education at a Pupil Referral Unit.
 IPSEA provides extensive information about possible next steps for parents and supports them in any resulting appeals against the exclusion order.

 Volunteers typically take on one of three roles: an advice line volunteer, a tribunal support service volunteers, and an admin volunteer.
 Work can include a variety of different activities, from providing legally based information and support to parents to accompanying parents to tribunals.
-This pro bono opportunity can be particularly impactful, as it is often only through your help that a child can continue getting a decent standard of education.

 A focused organisation with a clear mission and inspiring success stories, pro bono work here is a must for anyone who wants to see the impact of front-line law on people’s lives.